Diagram of a BPN Neural network

 Turkish translation courtesy of Zoltan Solak

-I find the concept of neural networks quite facinating, but what could I really do with one?
+I find the concept of neural networks quite fascinating, but what could I really do with one?
 I had developed a couple of different types of networks and played with them, doing the simple classical experiments, such as teaching a Back Propagation Network to recognize the alphabet with each letter written on a simple 5 by 7 grid.
 I ran variations on those letters through the trained network, and sure enough, it recognized most of them.
 That's all been done before.
 What could I do different?

 Then it came to me.
 Now that I had An Invincible Genetic Algorithm for playing Xs and Os, I could use this to teach a neural network the game.
 I had reduced the complexity of the game down to 17 boards in a -database- for the O player, and a corresponding table of 17 responses to each position.
-For a BPN neural network the task of memorizing those 17 boards and their responses should be simpler then memorizing the alphabet.
+For a BPN neural network the task of memorizing those 17 boards and their responses should be simpler than memorizing the alphabet.
 It would need an input layer of only 18 units, and an output layer of only 9 units.
 I chose 15 units for the hidden layer.
-Perhaps this would be the worlds simplest neural net capable of playing TicTacToe.
+Perhaps this would be the world's simplest neural net capable of playing TicTacToe.

 Now there are nine squares on a board, and each can take on the value of X, O, or blank.
 The network would need 9 pairs of inputs to 'see' a board.
 Each square then would be attached to an input pair.
 Input A of the pair would be activated for an X, say, and input B activated if there was an O, and neither input activated in the case of a blank square.

 In the end, it was simple.
-The network converged on the data set on first try.
+The network converged on the data set on the first try.
 The BPN network learned all the boards to a high degree of confidence.

 In the first version of the game, I rotated and/or reflected each board to match the configuration in the training set before sending it to the neural net.
-Of course then it played a perfect game.
+Of course, then it played a perfect game.
 I quickly realized that this was really dumb.
-I was using the neural net as a data base where a simple look up table would do.
+I was using the neural net as a database where a simple lookup table would do.
 This demonstrated nothing of the purpose or power of a neural network beyond the fact that I was successful at training it.

-The whole idea of using a BPN neural network is to employ it's pattern recognition capability.
+The whole idea of using a BPN neural network is to employ its pattern recognition capability.
 One presents it with some examples of the patterns one wants it to learn to recognize, and the neural net extrapolates from that set of exemplars to classify an unknown pattern.

 How could I make this a worthwhile exercise?
-I decided it would be interesting to see if the neural network might be able recognize the pattern of a game situation it was trained on even though that board was rotated some degree.
+I decided it would be interesting to see if the neural network might be able to recognize the pattern of a game situation it was trained on even though that board was rotated to some degree.

 Consider a pattern of Xs and Os on the game board.
 You can rotate that board 90, 180, and 270 degrees.
 It will still be exactly the same game situation, but depending on the degree of symmetry, the pattern will appear different with each rotation.
-Similarly, you can reflect that board in a mirror (a 180 degree lateral rotation in the Z plane) and the pattern will look different (if it doesn't have bilateral symmetry).
-Furthermore, after reflecting the board you may be able do three more 90 degree rotations in the X, Y plane, again depending on the lack of symmetry in the pattern.
+Similarly, you can reflect that board in a mirror (a 180-degree lateral rotation in the Z plane) and the pattern will look different (if it doesn't have bilateral symmetry).
+Furthermore, after reflecting the board you may be able to do three more 90-degree rotations in the X, Y plane, again depending on the lack of symmetry in the pattern.
 In total there are up to eight different views possible of the same board.

 I trained the neural net on only two views, the view of the board as it happened to appear in the database, and the reflected view.
 These two views represented only one quarter of all possible views.
-Would the neural net be able to classify correctly a board rotated to a position it had never seen it in before?
+Would the neural net be able to classify correctly a board rotated to a position it had never seen before?

 The answer was yes, though with such limited examples of a very complex notion, it was clearly quite a struggle.
 The recognition rate was only 30%, but this was twice as good as chance alone could account for.
 This was also good enough to tip the balance in favour of the neural network winning.
 With two players making random moves, the player who goes first has a big advantage over the other, and wins at a rate of about two games to one.
 My neural net played O, the player designated to go second, and yet beat X more than half of the time.